Tag: foolish

 The world will often judge us (and we judge the world) by careers, location, origin, and many other things.
 The list is long.
 The issue is, as it was for the Pharisee, is that this mentality is a barrier to our repentance and salvation.
 If we constantly, compare our ways to others (whether good or bad), we are focused on ourselves and others, and not God.

-Often we are blind to our ignorance.
-Paul reminds us that worldly is not all that wise in comparison to God’s wisdom.
+Often we are blind to our ignorance. reminds us that worldly wisdom is not all that wise in comparison to God’s wisdom.
 What we choose to look at in another person, may not be what God is looking at, and God is the judge.

 1) Do you ever compare yourself to others?
 If so, what areas in particular?
 If no, are you really sure?